Hispanic Studies and International Business

 - This session is in progress and is no longer accepting applications.

 This program is great for students looking for courses in Spanish language, Hispanic Studies, or Business.
 Students wishing to improve their Spanish language proficiency will have the opportunity to enroll in a 110 contact-hour language course.
 These language courses are offered at beginning to superior levels.
 In addition to language instruction, this program offers a variety of Hispanic Studies and International Business courses in both English and Spanish.
-All classes are taken at the Universidad de Barcelona with with other visiting international students and are taught by Universidad de Barcelona professors.
+All classes are taken at the Universidad de Barcelona with other visiting international students and are taught by Universidad de Barcelona professors.

 Students must have a minimum grade point average of 2.50.